 7. Purple Corn

-This special type of corn has all the sweetness as its yellow counterpart with a ton of antioxidants.
+The special type of purple corn has all the sweetness as its yellow counterpart with a ton of antioxidants.
 While some people consider corn to be a grain, it also has some vegetable-like properties.

 • Purple corn is traditionally consumed as chicha morada, a Peruvian drink made of an entire ear of corn.
 It’s rarely consumed other than as an additive to desserts.